-As you may know from our last quick guide article, the virtual reality systems and related software hold great potential, not only for entertainment but more importantly – for business and industry, as well as the education sector.
+Virtual reality systems and related software hold great potential, not only for entertainment, but more importantly – for business and industry, as well as the education sector.
 But did you know that virtual (or VR) doesn’t mean the same as augmented (AR) and in this post, we hope to clarify this difference for you.

 So, the question is: how AR works?